edgarweto/es6-performance-compare/README.md

 ## TODOs

 - Less difficult
+  * Improve current tests (ensure each old-js part is equivalent to its es6 counterpart)
+  * Add more tests
-  * Add a collapsible index, in order to navigate easily to each text
+  * Add a collapsible index, in order to navigate easily to each test
   * UI: progress bars
   * UI: cancel running tests